desmeraldoo/anima/README.md

 Utilities for playing the [Anima: Beyond Fantasy](https://tvtropes.org/pmwiki/pmwiki.php/TabletopGame/AnimaBeyondFantasy) tabletop game.
 This is a command line utility, and you'll need at least Python to run it.

+Note that these calculations use the rules from the original Core rulebook, not Core Exxet.
+I may add support for Core Exxet in the future if I so choose.

 Please open an issue or contact me personally if you see any problems in the calculations.
 I have done my best to ensure its accuracy but I make no guarantees.

 ## Installation Instructions